conmaol/gadelica/grammar/nouns.md

 > Nuair a bha Fionn ’na leanabh beag, **mharbhadh** ’**athair** ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.

-Here the nominative noun *athair* ‘father’ functions as the grammatical object of the passive verb *mharbhadh* ‘someone killed’ – *mharbhadh ’athair* ‘someone killed his father, ie. his father was killed’.
+Here the nominative noun `athair` ‘father’ functions as the grammatical object of the passive verb `mharbhadh` ‘someone killed’ – `mharbhadh ’athair` ‘someone killed his father, ie. his father was killed’.

-#### Nominative nouns as dependent of the copula

-Closely related to their use as subject and object of a verb, nominative nouns can function as either of the two dependents identified by (a form of) the copula.
+Nominative nouns can also function as the object of a form of the copula.

 > **Is** i siud a’ chiad **shealg** a rinn Fionn.
 >
-> **B’** e **Cumhal** a **b’** **ainm** air aon de na daoine seo, agus bha mac aige air an robh Fionn.
+> B’ e Cumhal a **b’** **ainm** air aon de na daoine seo, agus bha mac aige air an robh Fionn.

-In the first example, the nominative common noun *shealg* ‘hunt’ is one of the dependents of the copula form *is* (the other depedent being the demonstrative pronoun *siud*).
+In the first example, the nominative common noun `shealg` ‘hunt’ is the object of the copula form `is`.

-In the second example, the nominative proper noun *Cumhal* is a dependent of the first instance of the copula form *b’*, and the nominative common noun *ainm* ‘name’ is one of the dependents of the second instance.
+In the second example, the nominative common noun *ainm* ‘a name’ is the object of the second instance of the copular form `b’` ‘was’.

 Back up to: [Nouns](#nouns) \| [Grammatical functions of nouns](#grammatical-functions-of-nouns)